theshorttamperedclavier/theshorttamperedclavier.github.io/_posts/2017-11-12-discovery-learning-theory.md

 What is discovery-based learning?

-The key principle of this learning process is that students discover by themselves the material that they are intended to learn instead of it being taught didactically as truth.
+The key principle of this learning process is that students discover the material they're supposed to learn by themselves instead of it being taught didactically as truth.
 This is fully and intensely collaborative: students *must* work together to ask questions, make conjectures, present their ideas and arguments to their peers, and be critical of each other to make